Clustering What Matters: Optimal Approximation for Clustering with Outliers: Introduction

-\paragraph{Related Work.} The first constant approximation for \kmedwo was given by Chen~\cite{Chen08} for some large constant.
-More recently, \cite{KrishnaswamyLS18, GuptaMZ21} gave constant approximations based on iterative LP rounding technique, and the $6.994$-approximation by Gupta et al.~\cite{GuptaMZ21} is currently the best known approximation.
-These approximation algorithms run in polynomial time in $n$.
-Krishnaswamy et al.~\cite{KrishnaswamyLS18} also give the best known polynomial approximations for related problems of \kmeanswo and \textsc{Matroid Median}.
+\paragraph{Related Work.} The first constant approximation for \kmedwo was given by \cite{Chen08} for some large constant.
+More recently, \cite{KrishnaswamyLS18, GuptaMZ21} gave constant approximations based on iterative LP rounding technique, and the $6.387$-approximation by latter is currently the best known approximation.
+These approximation algorithms run in polynomial time in $n$. \cite{KrishnaswamyLS18} also give the best known polynomial approximations for related problems of \kmeanswo and \textsc{Matroid Median}.

 Now we turn to FPT approximations, which is also the setting for our results.
-To the best of our knowledge, there are three works in this setting, \cite{feng2019improved,GoyalJ020,StatmanRF20}.
+To the best of our knowledge, there are three works in this setting, \cite{FengZHXW19,GoyalJ020,StatmanRF20}.
 The idea of relating $k$-\textsc{Median with $m$ Outliers} to $(k+m)$-\textsc{Median} that we discuss above is also present in these works.
-Even though it is not stated explicitly, the approach of Statman et al.~\cite{StatmanRF20} can be used to obtain FPT approximations in general metrics; albeit with a worse approximation ratio.
-However, by using additional properties of Euclidean \kmedwo/\kmeanswo (where one is allowed to place centers anywhere in $\mathbb{R}^d$) their approach yields a $(1+\epsilon)$-approximation in FPT time.
-The best FPT approximations in general metrics, to the best of our knowledge, are $3+\epsilon$ for \kmedwo by Goyal et al.~\cite{GoyalJ020}, and $6+\epsilon$ for \kmeanswo by Feng et al.~\cite{FengZHXW19}.
-Thus, our FPT approximation algorithms with ratio $1+\frac{2}{e}+\epsilon$ for \kmedwo, and $1+\frac{8}{e}+\epsilon$ for \kmeanswo improve on these results.
-Furthermore, our result is essentially an \emph{approximation-preserving reduction} from \kmedwo to \kmed in the same kind of metric, which automatically yields improved approximations in some special metrics as discussed earlier.
+Even though it is not stated explicitly, the approach of \cite{StatmanRF20} can be used to obtain FPT approximations in general metrics; albeit with a worse approximation ratio.
+However, by using additional properties of Euclidean \kmedwo/\kmeanswo (where one is allowed to place centers anywhere in $\mathbb{R}^d$) their approach yields a $(1+\epsilon)$-approximation in FPT time. \cite{GoyalJ020} design approximation algorithms with ratio of $3+\epsilon$ for \kmedwo (resp.\ $9+\epsilon$ for \kmedwo) in time $((k+m)/\epsilon)^{O(k)} \cdot n^{O(1)}$.
+Thus, our approximation ratios of $1+\frac{2}{e}+\epsilon$ for \kmeanswo, and $1+\frac{8}{e}+\epsilon$ for \kmeanswo improve on these results -- albeit with a slightly worse FPT running time.
+Furthermore, our result is essentially an \emph{approximation-preserving reduction} from \kmedwo to \kmed in the same metric, which yields $(1+\epsilon)$-approximations in some special settings as discussed earlier.
+On the other hand, it seems that a loss of $3+\epsilon$ (resp.\ $9+\epsilon$) in the approximation guarantee is inherent to the algorithm of \cite{GoyalJ020}.